How much does the tooth fairy pay ?

-How much do you pay for a tooth?
-We’re asking Tooth Fairies across the UK!
+How much do Tooth Fairies across the UK pay?

 A recent conversation with our founder, Dr Roksolana Mykhalus, got us thinking about the Tooth Fairy – or Tooth Fairies – and how they each have different methods.
 Roksolana told us how one of her son’s teeth cost her £2.
 “I remember that morning how Marco came to the kitchen beaming with pride, holding £2 in his little hands and asking how soon he would lose all of his teeth, because that seemed like a good business opportunity to him!”
 So how much do you pay for a tooth?